Let’s keep this grilling train rollin‘, shall we?

-Last weekend, when I was making an unbelievably juicy grilled pork tenderloin, the urge for a frosty beverage kicked in.
+Last weekend, as I was cooking an unbelievably juicy grilled pork tenderloin, the urge for a frosty beverage kicked in.
 What can I say, burning your knuckle hairs over a hot flame when it’s 85 degrees outside does that to a girl.
-I opened the sliding door into the kitchen, popped my head in, and was about to ask Ben for something to drink when I realized he already had a cold, hard cider in his outstretched hand.
+I opened the sliding door into the kitchen, popped my head in, and was about to ask Ben for something to drink when I saw that he already had a cold, hard cider in his outstretched hand.
 Does that man know me or does he know me?

-I’ve tested the method for grilling pork tenderloin, which is the same method I use for flank steak, countless times over the past month and it works every single time.
+I’ve tested the method for grilling pork tenderloin countless times over the past month and it works every single time.
 Without fail.
-Seared and sizzling outsides, wonderfully juicy and tender insides.
+Seared and sizzling outsides, juicy and tender insides.
 NO pans to clean, NO turning on the oven – just pure, easy, deliciousness.